ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 However, the first-class module we have implemented lack inheritence.
 It may be compared to a Java class which implements a single interface.
-The `include` statement may brings some inheritence features, but imported functions won't call overidden functions.
+The `include` statement may bring some inheritence features, but imported functions won't call overidden functions.
 Then we can't consider the use of first-class modules as strictly equivent to the oriented object paradigm.